First simultaneous measurement of differential muon-neutrino charged-current cross sections on argon for final states with and without protons using MicroBooNE data

 Comparing the 0p and Np results to the Xp result in Fig.~\ref{CosThetaMuEmu_xs} demonstrates how a model that does well for inclusive scattering may not also be able to describe the hadronic final state. $\texttt{NEUT}$ stands out in its relatively good description of Xp but not of 0p due to a significant underprediction of the 0p cross section.
 This is possibly attributable to the way $\texttt{NEUT}$ treats binding energy for nucleon FSI. $\texttt{NEUT}$ assigns nucleons an effective mass when propagating them through the nucleus and only allows interactions if the total energy is twice the energy of the free nucleon mass~\cite{neut}.
 This reduces the strength of FSI for low energy nucleons~\cite{dytman_transparency} leading to a sharp drop-off in the cross section at low $K_p$ and the low 0p cross section prediction that agrees poorly with the data.

 Unlike $\texttt{NEUT}$, $\texttt{GiBUU}$ describes the data relatively well when the $\nu_\mu$CC channel is split into final states with and without protons.
 This can possibly be attributed to its implementation of FSI with a transport model, which includes a binding potential that treats ``target" and ``ejected" nucleons identically.
 The ``ejected" nucleons are propagated on realistic trajectories through the residual nucleus according to a potential consistent with the initial interaction~\cite{gibuu,gibuu2}.
 This is absent in other generators, which propagate ``ejected" nucleons on straight lines and decouple the initial interaction from the FSI.
 After the initial interaction, an outgoing nucleon may repeatedly collide with other nucleons, depleting the initial nucleon of its energy and shifting the $K_p$ distribution towards smaller values~\cite{dytman_transparency,gibuu_minerva,nuwro_fsi2,gibuu3,gibuu}.
 It is plausible that the more self-consistent treatment of FSI in $\texttt{GiBUU}$ better captures this effect.
-This hypothesis is consistent with the way $\texttt{GiBUU}$ better describes the 0p final states in Fig.~\ref{CosThetaMuEmu_xs_0p}, and has the only prediction that mirrors the sharp peak in the data at the lowest $K_p$ in Fig.~\ref{Kp_xs}.
+This hypothesis is consistent with the way $\texttt{GiBUU}$ better describes the 0p final states in Fig.~\ref{CosThetaMuEmu_xs}, and has the only prediction that mirrors the sharp peak in the data at the lowest $K_p$ in Fig.~\ref{Kp_xs}.
 Additional 0p and Np results in~\cite{PRD} and measurements of transverse kinematic imbalance variables~\cite{TKI} sensitive to FSI modeling in~\cite{afro,afroPRL} support this hypothesis.
+Of course, different modeling of the initial neutrino-nucleon interaction could also play a role, especially given that none of the generators adequately describe the inclusive measurement shown in Fig.~\ref{CosThetaMuEmu_xs_Xp}.

 In summary, we report differential cross-section measurements of the $\nu_\mu$CC channel that probe the phase space of lepton and hadronic kinematics.
 An underprediction of the cross section for final states without protons is observed for all event generator predictions except $\texttt{GiBUU}$, which offers a significantly better description of the data possibly due to its more sophisticated treatment of final state interactions.
 These measurements provide new information to stimulate further improvement of models and generators to match the precision required for future neutrino oscillation measurements and beyond the Standard Model searches.